 I felt resentful.

-I felt like my coaches had convinced me to abandon the approach that was tried tested and true to my heart, and my skiing had suffered for it.
+I felt like my coaches had convinced me to abandon the approach that was tried tested and true to my heart, and that my skiing had suffered for it.

-It was in that moment, that I truly began to understand the value of my other life.
-As an outlet to stay in love with my life, and every aspect of it.. including my sport. .
+It was in that moment, that I truly began to understand the value of my other lifestyle choices for two reasons:

+1) As an outlet to stay in love with my life, and every aspect of it.. including my sport.

+2) Cross-training.

+Downhill mountain biking, is FOR SURE the best cross-training for skicross.
+Everything that goes on in your mind crosses over :

+-looking ahead (around the athlete in front of you!),

+-picking good lines,

+- working to generate speed from every little bump and bit of terrain,

+-and MOST IMPORTANTLY – mastering that ABILITY TO OVERCOME THE FEAR that you feel when you’re about to hit a cliff or a blind jump.
+It’s all the same.

 So… yes, it could be assumed that

 HAD I SKIPPED fewer gym sessions, I would have had more success as a ski racer,

 but I realized in this moment that the argument that rang true within me was that I

 Had been doing exactly what I needed to do.
 Nothing more.
 Nothing less.

 (I actually think I may have had more success as a ski racer if I had held out for even longer

 before buckling down and doing exactly what my coaches told me to do. !)

-Because I knew I didn’t have the willpower to actually switch from free-spirited, gym-session-skipping, dirtbiking, downhill mountain biking Ashleigh on my own accord (talk about willpower), I had rearranged my support system – my closest teammembers – in this case… I had started dating my favorite teammate. (haha)
+Going into the Olympic season, I had broken up with the snowmobiler/dirtbiker boyfriend, and I had started dating my favorite teammate. (haha)

-( It seems crazy to talk about romantic relationships this way, but in reality, these intimate details are so crucial in understandingre a my story and my success, I can’t leave them out anymore.
-(It’s taken me almost a decade to feel comfortable talking about them though!).
-But really, each of you has a right hand man(person), right?
+(… It seems crazy to talk about romantic relationships this way, but in reality, these intimate details are a big part of my story and my success—I can’t leave them out ..

+And really, each of you has a right hand man(person), right?

-Or a husband, or a wife, or partner who is your go-to when it comes to getting the support you need to accomplish your goals ).
+Or a husband, or a wife, or partner who is your go-to when it comes to getting the support you need to accomplish your goals? )

 My teammate, Chris Del Bosco, was my biggest supporter at the time.

 So maybe I went about it a bit backwards…

 but I know that’s not uncommon:

-.
 I fell in love with the one person who coached me more than my coaches.

-The one person who could make me stop feeling FOMO on all of the crazy adventures and activities my friends were of on at home… the one person in the world who could help me win an Olympic gold medal.
+The one person who could make me stop feeling FOMO on all of the crazy adventures and activities my friends were off on at home…

+The one person in the world who could help me win an Olympic gold medal.

 He inspected the courses with me,